jonrau1/AWS-ComplianceMachineDontStop/README.md

     - Remove All Events *except* for `Findings Reported` & Save

 ### Out of Scope
-- Provider.tf
-- Filling Out Variables.tf for you (mostly)
-- .tfvars
+- AWS WAF -- Work in Progress
+- Terraform S3 Backend -- Working through error from the latest version of AWS Provider for Terraform
 - Macie -- Terraform currently does not support Activating Macie, only subscribing Buckets to Scan to Macie

 ## Next Steps